JasonLocklin/Dissertation/VWM/Methods.md

 of Ontario, <https://uwaterloo.ca/neurological-patient-database>),
-who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66, see table \ref{tbl_VWM} for more details), and a healthy older control group recruited from the University of Waterloo's Research on Aging Participant pool (3 male, handedness untested, mean age of 74).
+who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66, see table \ref{tbl_VWM} for more details), and a healthy older control group of eight recruited from the University of Waterloo's Research on Aging Participant pool (3 male, handedness untested, mean age of 74).
 All of the neurological patients were at least 9 months post injury.
 The study was approved by the